 Indigo light is used to promote improved sleep, clarity, self-esteem, and intuition.
 It is associated with the third eye chakra, also known as the brow chakra.
 It is located in the middle of the forehead, just above the eyebrows.
 Indigo is used in chromotherapy to stimulate the pituitary and pineal glands.

 Violet light stimulates the central nervous system.
-It is linked to the crown chakra located on the top of the head.
+It is associated with the crown chakra located on the top of the head.
 Violet is the color for promoting clarity, spirituality, dreams, and sleep cycles.
 It stimulates the pituitary gland and brain.

 So, how does sauna chromotherapy work?
 The treatment uses colored light to help trigger biochemical processes in the brain while you sit in the sauna.
 Each color has a unique vibration and wavelength that enhances mood and boosts health in a specific way.